Egoras Price Up 2% Over Last Week (EGR)

 Egoras Profile

-It is usually not possible to purchase alternative cryptocurrencies such as Egoras directly using US dollars.
-Investors seeking to trade Egoras should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Egoras using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Egoras directly using U.S. dollars.
+Investors seeking to acquire Egoras should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Egoras using one of the exchanges listed above.

 Receive News & Updates for Egoras Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Egoras and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.